 The Blue Badge Scheme allows the driver to park in spaces reserved for disabled people.
-It is administered by local authorities, and can be used in any vehicle in which you are travelling.
-Contact your local authority's social services department for more information.
+It is administered by local authorities and can be used in any vehicle in which you are travelling.
+Contact your local authority for more information.